 Just like how our wardrobes are peppered with H&M apparel, there is no denying that the 27-year-old’s catchy tunes and relatable lyrics has marked many of our playlists, Forever & Always.

-Money may make people talk, but these days, one’s attitude speaks even louder than dollar bills - at least in the Scoot world, that is.
-The budget airline has even taken this a step further by developing a term for its fun, friendly, and spontaneous demeanour: Scootitude.
-Eschewing luxury, it values genuine connection, spontaneity and fun, and emanates warmth to its travelers, young and old alike.
+Money may make people talk, but these days, one’s attitude can speak even louder than dollar bills — at least in the Scoot world, that is.
+The budget airline has even taken this a step further by developing a term for its fun, friendly, and spontaneous demeanour: ‘Scootitude’.
+Eschewing luxury, it values genuine connection, spontaneity and fun, and emanates warmth to its travellers, young and old alike.

-She is one of refreshing candor, quick wit, and lack of guile ‘off’ screen; and in our honest opinion, this would fit perfectly into the young and fun Scoot brand image.
+She is one of refreshing candour, quick wit, and lack of guile ‘off’ screen; and in our honest opinion, this would fit perfectly into the young and fun Scoot brand image.

 Singapore Airlines has steadily maintained its reputation as a world-class airline, with its reliability, class and attention to detail.
 Equally reminiscent of such confidence and reliability is a role model of women far and wide: Michelle Obama.